 AE will develop a complete lighting installation plan for new subdivisions with installation pursuant to design.
-The developer shall be responsible for the installation of the conduit, # 36 pull string, pull-boxes, and AE standard streetlight foundations.
+The developer shall be responsible for the installation of the conduit, AE-approved pull string# 36-pull-string, pull-boxes, and AE standard streetlight foundations.
 AE will install the standard poles and fixtures.
 If the developer prefers streetlight poles other than what is normally installed, the developer and AE will collaborate on the type of pole.
 The developer is responsible for the difference in cost.